 Ah!
 Those easy days going out for a sport in primary (elementary school), Middle School (Junior High School), or Upper School (High School), working hard for a few weeks at an activity, and then moving on to the next sport or activity.
 Ya, that was great.
 A few schools still retain that care-free, well rounded approach, and that's really super nice of them.

-No, no no. These days, every able bodied kid needs to position themselves to be a competitive candidate for College, (and that is the goal here at Valley Dive).
-In common speak, the sooner, the better.
+No, no no. These days, every able bodied kid needs to position themselves to be a competitive candidate for H.S.Sports or College, (and that is the goal here at Valley Dive).
+The activity can be a sport, an instrument, an interest, volunteering, or anything that requires time investment, and interest.
+In common speak, the sooner, the better is the rule here, which can demonstrate proficiency.
 We begin training athletes at 6 (in an age appropriate manner).
-If you (athlete or parent) are putting off an athletic, activity, or academic commitment to save time or money, and you imagine that you might just start up in the middle of high school with a goal of a scholarship (ANY ACTIVITY), & a sport enhanced University application is a potential, (after joining - let's say), Swim Team as a Junior in High School, the REALITY IS THAT:
+If you (athlete or parent) are putting off an athletic, activity, or academic commitment to save time or money, and you imagine that you might just start up in the middle of high school with a goal of a H.S.
+Team, or university scholarship (ANY ACTIVITY), & a sport enhanced University application is a potential, after joining - let's say, Swim Team as a Junior in High School, the REALITY IS THAT:

 1. Unless Athlete is currently on Club Team, no way.

 2. NO TIME to develop basic skills, sorry.

 3. NO TIME to understand the sport, sorry.